 The completed applications are usually due in late spring, and acceptance notifications are usually sent out in early summer.

 The application process for students applying to fourth and fifth grade G&T programs is different.
-The eligibility of rising forth and fifth graders is determined by their scores on the standardized New York State English Language Arts and Math tests.
+The eligibility of rising fourth and fifth graders is determined by their scores on the standardized New York State English Language Arts and Math tests.
 The application process takes place over the summer, and spots are limited.

 Additional information about G&T programs can be found through Inside Schools, the New York City Department of Education, Gifted and Talented Programs or in Times Topics: Gifted Students.

 How likely is it that my child will get into a gifted and talented program if he or she scores well enough on the tests?

 Difficult to say.
 It depends on your child’s score and also on the availability at the particular school you have chosen.
 A lottery determines some of the placements.

 - Your child takes the test in January, and you receive a score a few months later

 - Sometime in the spring, you receive a ranking sheet, where you can rank G&T programs according to your preference

 - If your score is in the 97th percentile or above, you can rank any programs, including city-wide programs (Anderson, NEST, TAG) or those in your district